 Each API is different, but there are a couple things you will need almost every time: URL and Tokens/Keys.

-- The API URL tells the website's API what data you want.
 Each service or website will have documentation on what the URLs look like and what info they can give back to you.
 Look for reports that use the

 GET